LetsFailYourGame/HTB-Cheatsheets/Password Attacks/Windows Lateral Movement/1_Pass_the_hash_INFO.md

 * Local administrator privileges are not required client-side, but the user and hash we use to authenticate need to have administrative rights on the target computer
 - `Target` - Hostname or IP address of the target
 - `Username` - Username to use for authentication
-- `Domain` - Domain to use for authentication.
-This parameter is unnecessary with local accounts or when using the @domain after the username
+- `Domain` - Domain to use for authentication
+	- This parameter is unnecessary with local accounts or when using the @domain after the username
 - `Hash` - NTLM password hash for authentication.
 This function will accept either LM:NTLM or NTLM format
 - `Command` - Command to execute on the target
 	- If a command is not specified, the function will check to see if the username and hash have access to WMI on the target

+#### Invoke-TheHash with SMB

 ```powershell
 PS c:\htb> cd C:\tools\Invoke-TheHash\